-Throughout data.wa.gov.au you'll find reference to various types of APIs, types of data, as well as technical terms and acronyms, so we've put together a quick jargon busting guide.
+Throughout Data WA you'll find reference to various types of APIs, file formats, as well as technical terms and acronyms, so we've put together a quick jargon busting guide.

-Web Mapping Service (WMS): A service for generating sets of image tiles used in web mapping.
+Web Map Service (WMS) - A service for generating sets of image tiles used in web mapping.
 It converts raw spatial datasets into georeferenced images and is a widely used international open standard; as well it supports querying the data ("Tell me about the features at a point").
 WMS from multiple geospatial data platforms are available via Data WA, including SLIP and the Main Roads WA open data portal.

 type is 'red'.").
 Unlike a WMS the output of a WFS service must first be passed to software that can visualise spatial data.
 WFS from multiple geospatial data platforms are available via Data WA, including SLIP and the Main Roads WA open data portal.

-Shapefile: An older but still very popular format for spatial datasets.
+Shapefile (SHP) - An older but still very popular format for spatial datasets.
 Easy to read, manipulate, and convert to other data formats using spatial software packages.
 Shapefiles have a number of limitations, including a file size limit of 2GB.